Movies for Halloween

 That’s what Midsommar is.

-It must also be said that the opening scenes, which involve a murder-suicide, are genuinely wrenching.
+It also must be said that the opening scenes, which involve a murder-suicide, are genuinely wrenching.
 Everything turns silly after that.